Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Methods

-The idea of Fendley, Gehrmann, Vernier and Verstraete to search MPO integrals of motion and to solve \cref{eq:main_equation} should work general one-dimensional quantum chain models with various boundary conditions and defects.
-So, it is interesting to study some refinements of the methods when studying concrete models.
-Here I discuss how one could come up with to the MPO form that I consider (although to be honest, one is more likely to adopt from \cite{Fendley_2025,Fukai_2026}).
+Here I discuss how one could come up with to concrete form of MPO using symmetry considerations (although to be honest, one is more likely to adopt from \cite{Fendley_2025,Fukai_2026}).

-Heisenberg models include various symmetries, it is natural to impose those symmetries on the integrals of motion.
+Heisenberg spin chains include various symmetries, it is natural to search for integrals of motion that are also symmetric.
 First of all, there is a translational invariance that suggests the tensor $\mathcal{A}_j$ to be independent of the site $j$.

 Translationally invariant operator matrices $\mathcal{A}$ has a \emph{gauge freedom} preserving MPO charge $\mathcal{M}$: